sminnaar/Darkly/README.md

 These results show 3 things:
 * Port 80:
-    * 3 pages have CSRF vulnrability's:
+    * 4 pages have possible CSRF vulnrability's:
         * /searchimg
         * /survey
+        * /member
         * /upload
     * There are 3 pages we can navigate to manually:
         * /admin